 - What mathematical concepts does the learner need to understand and use?

 Limits of responsibility

 We refer learners to language and literacy specialists, if there is a significant problem.
-In some instances the learner may have to defer study in a unit:

 - Reading Writing Hotline at 1300 6555 06

 - www.literacyline.edu.au for language, literacy and/or numeracy support